Independent · Evidence-Based · Clinical

 Search by name, health benefit, or pharmacological property.
 Every guide is fully referenced and updated as new clinical evidence emerges.

-Ashwagandha Bacopa Monnieri Black Elderberry Lemon Balm Milk Thistle Nigella Sativa Rhodiola Rosea Rosemary Turmeric
+Ashwagandha Turmeric Milk Thistle Bacopa Monnieri Rhodiola Rosea Rosemary

 Frequently Asked Questions

-Common questions about medicinal plants, herbal supplements, and how to read the evidence.
+Common questions about supplements, medicinal plants, and how to read the evidence.

 What are the most effective medicinal plants? +